-- Will involve C coding, plus some minimal ARM assembly language and Linux knowledge.
+- No textbook. - Late work penalty.
+I will consider late work, but best to turn in what you have at time. - Will involve C coding, plus some minimal ARM assembly language and Linux knowledge.
 I will review everything you need to know. - Might have some more C instruction this year based on exit-interview feedback.
-Believe it or not we actually listen. - Labspace: no dedicated lab.
-In past students have used the electronics lab because HDMI and keyboards available, not sure situation with renovated labs.
-If it's an issue let me know. - Academic Honesty
+Believe it or not we actually listen.

+Syllabus - Academic Honesty

-- This has been a problem in the past! - Do not copy code from other students, either current or from previous years. - \circ Asking help from the professor/TA is fine - Asking for general help, or discussing with classmates is fine - Even having someone look over your code to help find a problem is fine - Just don't copy someone else's code and submit it as your own - Also don't copy code off the internet (again, looking for advice online is fine, but copying code directly is not)
+- This has been a problem in the past! - Do not copy code from other students, either current or from previous years. - Asking help from the professor/TA is fine - Asking for general help, or discussing with classmates is fine - Even having someone look over your code to help find a problem is fine - Just don't copy someone else's code and submit it as your own

+• Also don't copy code off the internet (again, looking for advice online is fine, but copying code directly is not)